The Masters in foreign languages program is undoubtedly one of the most sought-after post-graduate specializations in India.

 - Top Universities with Masters in Foreign Languages

 - How to Get Admission for MA in Foreign Languages?

 About the Master’s Degree Program

 A Master of Arts (MA) in foreign languages is a two-year full-time post-graduate degree program offered by several Indian Universities.

-The program focuses on the intensive study of different foreign tongues, along with the culture, tradition, literature, and history of the country in which they originate.
+The program focuses on the intensive study of different foreign tongues.
+It also centers on the culture, tradition, literature, and history of the country in which they originate.

 The minimum eligibility for admission is the successful completion of a bachelor’s program and the prior knowledge of the corresponding language.

-The educational calendar usually starts in July or August, whereas the admission procedure begins well in advance (about 2-6 months) of the commencement of the academic session.
+The educational calendar usually starts in July or August.
+In contrast, the admission procedure begins well in advance (about 2-6 months) of the commencement of the academic session.